Raped by age 9 and a mom at 13, now she's a college grad — and her baby is a Dallas Cowboy

 By that point, the relationship between mom and son was clearly outlined.

 "I told him, 'I'm not your friend.
 I'm not your home girl.
-I'm your mom,'" she told him.
+I'm your mom,'" she said.
 "And you will respect me."

 By the start of DeQuinton's senior year, he had become a great high school player playing on an average high school team.
 College coaches wanted that player.
-College coaches wanted DQ The Player, but ran from him because of DQ The Student.
+College coaches wanted DQ the Player but ran from him because of DQ te Student.

 His transcripts were not good.